 At VCBJJ, we prioritize creating a safe and structured training environment for adults over 40.
 Recognizing the unique challenges this demographic faces, such as slower recovery times and increased injury risk, we tailor our approach to ensure a safe and enjoyable experience.
 We emphasize starting slowly, focusing on technique over strength, and adapting techniques to individual physical capabilities.
 This involves problem-solving and critical thinking to execute moves efficiently and safely.
 Our defensive style of jiu jitsu builds a strong foundation while minimizing injury risk.
 By fostering a supportive community and offering personalized training, we help adults over 40 navigate the challenges of aging while continuing to grow and thrive in their BJJ journey.

-I began my BJJ journey during the early 2000s, a time when the sport was still in its infancy in Malaysia.
-As one of the more experienced practitioners, I naturally fell into the role of assistant instructor and eventually became a full-fledged instructor.
-However, I knew I needed formal training to improve.
-That's when I joined Straight Blast Gym (SBG) under the guidance of Prof. Matt Thornton, a renowned black belt coach.
-I also had the opportunity to learn from Coach Rodney King through his Trainers Program, which helped me become a better teacher.
+I began my BJJ training in the early 2000s, when the sport was still in its infancy in Malaysia.
+As one of the early practitioners with a teaching background (I was already a 5th-dan black belt karate, boxing and fitness instructor), I naturally fell into the role of assistant instructor and eventually became a full-fledged instructor; however, I knew I needed more formal training to improve my teaching skills and joined Straight Blast Gym (SBG) under the guidance of Prof. Matt Thornton, a renowned black belt from USA.
+I also learnt coaching skills from Rodney King from South Africa and more recently I have implemented coaching using Constraint Led Approach and Ecological Dynamics with Priit Mihkelson from Estonia.
+Inspired by ancient Roman stoic philosopher, Seneca who said "docendo discimus" translated as "by teaching, we learn" has been a guiding principle for me, as I continually seek to improve my skills.

-At VCBJJ, I teach two group classes each week, focusing on a defensive style of jiu jitsu that emphasizes understanding and applying postures as the foundation for other skills.
+I currently teach two group classes each week, focusing on a defensive style of jiu jitsu that emphasizes understanding and applying postures as the foundation for other skills.
 The rest of my time is dedicated to private training sessions, where I tailor lessons to meet the specific goals of my clients.

-Our members come from diverse backgrounds—lawyers, entrepreneurs, medical professionals, and everyone in between.
+Our team members come from diverse backgrounds—lawyers, entrepreneurs, medical professionals, and everyone in between.
 We welcome people of all ages and walks of life, creating a vibrant and inclusive community where everyone can grow and learn together.

 As a coach and practitioner, I'm always striving to improve.
 My goals include becoming a better coach and business operator, managing chronic health issues, and building a team of exceptional coaches.
 I also hope to travel and train around the world, sharing and learning from different martial arts communities.